 - It doesn’t get any quicker or easier.

 - Small problem: the pieces will stick together when frozen.

-- Solution: hit the freezer bag on a hard and sturdy surface a couple of times and remove the pieces that are released.
+- Solution: hit the freezer bag on a hard and sturdy surface a couple of times and remove the released pieces.
 Repeat until you have enough.

-- If the insides of the bag are nicely flattened, removing the rhubarb will be easier and less violent.
+- If the bag’s insides are nicely flattened, removing the rhubarb will be easier and less violent.

-- Just make sure that the surface you are using is not something that can be easily scratched or damaged.
+- Just make sure that the surface you are using cannot be easily scratched or damaged.

 How long does it keep?

 - At least one year, I normally make sure I use it before the new season begins.

 More ways of preserving rhubarb